Stronger-Git/git_learning/readme.txt

 git is a distributed version control system
-Creating a new branch is very quick. creating a new branch is quick and simple.
+Creating a new branch is very quick. creating a new branch is quick and simple. this is a new branch at slave branch.